Table of Contents hide

 - Software VPNs, with the above design, introduces a single point of failure and needs to be handled.

-- AWS Direct Connect helps establish a dedicated connection and a private connectivity from an on-premises network to VPC
+- AWS Direct Connect helps establish a dedicated private connection between an on-premises network and AWS.

 - Direct Connect can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based or VPN connections